-I want to share a remarkable true story of a courageous woman winning a husband.
-I pray this will edify and encourage each and everyone of you that is living in a very difficult marriage.
-I am not speaking to those in an abusive situation!
+I want to share a remarkable true story of a courageous woman winning a husband the way the Lord led her.
+I pray this will edify and encourage each and everyone of you that is living in a difficult marriage, but I am not speaking to those in an any kind of abusive situation!
 Please go to a safe place and get help.
+The Lord is for you and will help you – call on His name!
+Also, visit here.

 Jim and I met in 1966.
 He was 25; I was 18.
 He was wild, and so was I. When we met he had already been in and out of prison for about seven years and was going back again for two years.
 We married in the prison six months later.
 Soon after, I had our son.
 A few months later I miraculously came to Christ.
 Because of the prison term I didn’t live with my husband for another two and a half years.
 After being home a year, he began a crime spree.